 • American Bar Association Home Front offers a directory of programs to help parents of disabled veterans find local legal aid programs and lawyer referral services.
 These programs potentially can connect families with lawyers — either pro bono or for hire — who can assist with plans relating to guardianship, estate matters and trusts, including special needs trusts for adult children with disabilities.

-• Aging and Disability Resource Centers help people with disabilities and their families learn about and access long-term services and support systems.
+• Aging and Disability Resource Centers, a part of the federal Administration for Community Living, help people with disabilities and their families learn about and access long-term services and support systems.

 • Easterseals offers help with job training and coaching, employment placement and transportation for disabled adults.
 It also can help veterans and those with disabilities obtain affordable housing through renting or buying a home.